Washington Police Department Information

 Detective Lyle Baele serves as the School Resource Officer and he can be reached at the Washington Community High School at 309.444.5523 or at the Washington Police Station at 309.444.2313.

 PART-TIME POLICE UNITThe City of Washington’s Part-time Police Unit is currently staffed with 16 state certified, sworn members of the department who work part-time hours throughout the year.
-All members of this unit have completed the same Police Academy as their full-time counterparts.
+All members of this unit have completed the same state-mandated Police Academy curriculum as their full-time counterparts.
 The Part-time Police Unit was previously called the Auxiliary Police Unit which has been an active part of the Washington Police Department since the early 1930's and has undergone many changes and developments during the past sixty-five (65) years.

 The purpose of the Part-time Police Unit is to augment the officers of the Washington Police Department by performing such tasks that would include but are not limited to: